 David Bowie once called Berlin “the greatest cultural extravaganza that one could imagine.”
-Faze had a wonderful opportunity to experience this on a visit to Berlin recently.
+Faze had a wonderful opportunity to experience this on a recent European visit courtesy of Eurail.
 It truly was one of the best cities we’ve ever visited.
-We only had a day to look around so here is a quick sampling of just a little of what Berlin has to offer.
+We only had a day to look around so here is a quick sampling of what Berlin has to offer.

 Population: 3.4 million.

 The Reichstag building is the traditional seat of the German Parliament, renovated in the 1950s after severe World War II damage.
 Politics of Germany takes place in a framework of a federal parliamentary representative democratic republic, whereby the Federal Chancellor is the head of government, and of a plurality multi-party system.

 Berlin has a thriving backpacker and hostel scene.
 Starting at 13 Euros (approx. $20 Canadian) per night, you can stay at one of the best hostels in the world!
 EastSeven has been voted “Top 10 Hostel” worldwide for the past four years! www.eastseven.de

 Although not widely known for their fine cuisine, Berlin has an amazing offering of German and International restaurants for all budgets.
 Of course, you must partake in the cultural favourites of bratwurst, sauerkraut and apple strudel.
 We were most surprised by the popularity of an Indian-German hybrid currywurst, which seemed to be everywhere.